oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 Connection Creation with OCI IAM Access Tokens
 ++++++++++++++++++++++++++++++++++++++++++++++

-For OCI IAM Token-Based Authentication with a class such as the :ref:`TokenHandlerIAM class <iamhandler>`, the ``access_token`` connection parameter must be specified.
+For OCI IAM Token-Based Authentication with a class such as the sample :ref:`TokenHandlerIAM class <iamhandler>`, the ``access_token`` connection parameter must be specified.
 This parameter should be a 2-tuple (or a callable that returns a 2-tuple) containing the token and private key.
 In the examples